andersao/l5-repository/README.md

     ]
 ```

-You may want to save the root of your project folder out of the app and add another namespace for example
+You may want to save the root of your project folder out of the app and add another namespace, for example

 ```php
     ...